 The benefit payment requirements of the Plan members and the District are established and may be amended by the District and the District's bargaining units.
 The benefit payment is based on projected pay-as-you-go financing requirements as determined annually through the agreements with the District and the District's bargaining units.
-For measurement period of June 30, 2022, the District paid \$504,245 in benefits.
+For measurement period of June 30, 2023, the District paid \$629,147 in benefits, all of which was used for current premiums.